On Tuesday 26 May 2020, the Scottish Government published Covid-19 Transport Guidance which we are following.

 Please do not eat or drink on board our buses and be sure to take all your belongings and any rubbish off the bus with you when you leave.

-Please give space to others waiting at bus stops, and allow those leaving/boarding buses ample space to do so safely.
+From Monday 9 August, the legal requirement for physical distancing is no longer in place.
+That said, we would still encourage customers to give space to others waiting at bus stops, and allow those leaving/boarding buses ample space to do so.

 When leaving the bus, please remain behind the line on the floor until the bus has stopped and the doors open.
-If there are customers in the wheelchair space or seats near the front of the bus, please maintain a physical distance at all times.
+If there are customers in the wheelchair space or priority seats near the front of the bus, please try to give people there space if it is possible to do so.

 Please remember, not all conditions or disabilities are visible.
-Some customers – such as those with sight loss or learning disabilities – may need extra assistance or have difficulty following physical distancing measures as well as others.
+Some customers – such as those with sight loss or learning disabilities – may need extra assistance or more time getting to/from their seat.
 Please be patient and kind to all other customers as well as our drivers.

 We’re all in this together.